 Temperament: Cold and dry

 Everyone should know their temperament and choose foods which are more appropriate for them.
 Regular consumption of foods which have the same temperament with a person will cause physical and psychological complications.
 If you are going to use medicinal herbs continuously and for a long time, be sure to consult your doctor.
-Rasin IT GmbH does not accept responsibility for the side effects of consuming these products.
+ACPFOOD does not accept responsibility for the side effects of consuming these products.

 The information and reference guides in ACPFOOD website are intended solely for the general information for the reader.
 The contents of this web site are not intended to offer personal medical advice, diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Read more